AnisurRahmanJU/CodeViz/README.md

 ---

----

 ## Usage

 - Open `index.html` in a modern browser.
-- Write or paste your C code in the editor.
+- Write or paste your code in the editor.
 - Click **Visualize Code** to open `visualizer.html` with your code loaded.
 - Inside the embedded Python Tutor iframe, manually click **Visualize Execution** if visualization does not start automatically.
 - Step through your program’s execution using Python Tutor’s interface.